SuperJamey/robofriends/README.md

-Need to fix: Link opens README file instead of App.

-Robofriends is my first app written using REACT.
-This is from a lesson in ZTM's Complete Web Development Course.
+This is a project that I built using REACT.
+It was built while taking Zero To Mastery course Complete Web Development 2023.
-Courses can be found here => https://zerotomastery.io/courses/
+Courses can be found at: https://zerotomastery.io/courses/